shrinerb/shrine/README.md

 Shrine has a small core which provides only the essential functionality.
 However, it comes with a lot of additional features which can be loaded via plugins.
 This way you can choose exactly how much Shrine does for you.
-Shrine itself ships with over 20 plugins, but it's also easy to make your own ([see the guide](...)).
+Shrine itself ships with over 20 plugins, but it's also easy to create your own ([see the guide](...)).

 The plugin system respects inheritance, so you can choose which plugins will